ShareChat: A Dataset of Chatbot Conversations in the Wild: Representative Analyses

 \subsection{Timestamp Analysis}

-Timestamp data for the Grok and ChatGPT datasets permits a comprehensive temporal analysis as shown in Figure~\ref{fig:combined_activity_and_response}.
-Timestamps were present for the vast majority of turns (99.97\% for ChatGPT, 100\% for Grok).
-For the small fraction of missing timestamps in ChatGPT data (1.40\% of turns), we employed linear interpolation between known timestamps where feasible, and dropped affected turns when interpolation was not possible.
-We verified that results remained stable across different handling strategies, confirming that the small amount of missing data did not bias our findings.
+Timestamp metadata is available for ChatGPT and Grok, covering nearly all turns (99.97\% for ChatGPT and 100\% for Grok).
+For the small fraction of missing timestamps in ChatGPT data, we employ linear interpolation between known points where feasible, and drop affected turns when interpolation was not possible.
+We verify that results remained stable across different handling strategies, confirming that the missing data does not bias our findings.
+After removing extreme outliers above the 99th percentile, we observe systematic differences between platforms.
+ChatGPT exhibits longer mean user response times than Grok (1,580 vs.\ 931 seconds), while producing shorter mean LLM response times (18.4 vs.\ 24.6 seconds).
+We caution that ChatGPT latency trends (May 2023–Aug 2025) conflate platform behavior with four model upgrades, whereas the Grok window (Dec 2024–Oct 2025) is more stable.